WALKERS’ WORLD

 Day 23 ASTORGA TO RABANAL 21 km

 The trail now has a gradual ascent and in the distance you can see mountains on the horizon.
 Just a few km outside Astorga there is an interesting diversion from the trail to Castrillo de los Polvazares which is a "Maragato village".
 This restored 16th century village is often used as a film location.
-The train then begins a gradual ascent to the quaint hamlet of Rabanal.
+The trail then begins a gradual ascent to the quaint hamlet of Rabanal.
 This is a traditional resting place for pilgrims before starting the climb up the Montes de Irago.

 Day 24 RABANAL TO MOLINASECA 26 km